 Exploring the capital and gardens

-If you’re spending under 24 hours in Madeira, you’ll already be well served staying in the lively capital of Funchal.
-The sights in Funchal can be easily reached by foot or taxi, meaning you don’t waste too much time travelling.
+Many on a stopover in Madeira will focus on Funchal.
+The sights in the capital can be easily reached by foot or taxi, meaning you don’t waste too much precious time in transit.

-You can spend a few hours just wandering around, as well as paying a visit to the Mercado dos Lavradores, a market known for its many fruit sellers where you can try many varieties of exotic fruits.
+You can also pay a visit to the Mercado dos Lavradores, a market known for its many fruit sellers where you can try many varieties of exotic fruits.
 (Just beware that these are sold at tourist prices!)

 But the best sights in Funchal are up in the mountains of the appropriately named area of Monte.